Kameshnic/CRYPTO-CURRENCY-TRACKER/README.md

 **Cryptocurrency Tracker**

-i have contributed to the backend part of the website for feteching the coni details
+i have contributed to the backend part of the website for feteching the coin details

 and then i have worked on the frontend part